Terms.Law Forum

 Private members-only forum

-EB-3 priority date current — what happens next?
+Advice needed on eB-3 priority date current: what happens next?

 This discussion is for informational purposes only and does not constitute legal advice.
 For specific legal guidance, consult a licensed attorney in your jurisdiction.